Cherry Eye: What It Is & When to Seek Help for Your Dog

 What is Cherry Eye?

 Unlike their human counterparts, dogs have not two but three eyelids for each eye.
 This third eyelid, called the nictitating membrane, is found inside the lower eyelid and provides an added layer of protection for your pup's eyes.
 It also contains an important gland that supplies much of your dog's tears.

 But sometimes the ligament that holds this gland in place stretches or detaches entirely from the orbital bone.
 When this happens, the gland can pop out of place (known as a prolapse) and become visible above the eyelid.
 This causes a condition called cherry eye.

 This prolapse can happen to any dog, but there are a few factors that make some dogs prone to cherry eye.
 "Certain breeds such as English bulldogs, cocker spaniels, and cane corsos have a genetic predisposition to this condition, usually within the first year of life," explains Vygantas.
 Other dogs breeds that are prone to cherry eye include:

 In general, breeds with shorter muzzles (many of whom have brachycephalic syndrome) as well as toy breeds and teacup dogs tend to be more likely to experience cherry eye than their longer-nosed, full-sized counterparts.
-And young dogs—pups under a year old—are most susceptible as well.
+And young dogs—puppies under a year old—are most susceptible as well.

 What Are the Symptoms of Cherry Eye?